easycoder/webson/advanced.md

 The virtual keyboard described [in the previous page](keyboard.md) is static, in that it doesn't change its appearance when a key is clicked.
 This is of course quite usual for HTML structures; it takes JavaScript code to do more than just call a new page when an item is clicked.

 However, we do have some JavaScript here; it's the engine that renders our page.
 And with some small additions to the Webson syntax we can do some interesting things.
 In this case I want the keyboard to respond to the Shift key by changing all the key labels to uppercase or back.
 I also want the ?123 key to force its own set of legends when clicked.
 And I'd like the 2 keys in question to change their background colors to indicate which states they're in.
-The result can be seen [here](https://webson.netlify.app/).
-You can take it for a test drive.
+The result can be seen [here](https://webson.netlify.app/) and you can take it for a test drive.

 To do all this requires no conventional coding; just a couple of new Webson constructs.
 I'll explain them by showing the things that are different to the previous version.
 Let's start right at the top:
 ```json